Seagate/cortx-fs-ganesha/README.md

 # CORTX-FS-Ganesha

-The CORTX-FS-Ganesha is the backend for CORTXFS implementation.
+The CORTX-FS-GANESHA submodule provides the FSAL code for CORTX-FS that is used by the CORTX-NFS-Ganesha repository.
+In other words, CORTX-FS-Ganesha is the backend for CORTX-FS implementation.
 The FSAL (Filesystem Abstraction Layer) implements the NFS-Ganesha FSAL-API based on CORTX-FS as the underlying filesystem.

 **See also:**